 Energytech.at is the platform for innovative technologies in the areas of renewable energy and energy efficiency.
 It provides an overview of the subsidy and technology programmes in Austria and the EU with a focus on research and development, as well as demonstration and pilot projects.

 The Subsidy Compass is a service offered by the Federal Ministry for Transport, Innovation and Technology (BMVIT).
-It provides free, comprehensive support throughout Austria for access to subsidies for research and technology.
+It provides free, comprehensive support throughout Austria for those seeking subsidies for research and technology.

-The BMVIT also supports project developments by providing direct access to subsidies.
+The BMVIT also supports project developments by providing access to subsidies.